ManaliSJ/ML_Project_VIP-NonVIP/README.md

 # ML_Project_VIP-NonVIP
-Performed analysis of classification algorithms - KNN, Logistic regression, Decision Tree on a specific database from kaggle.com
+Performed analysis on classification algorithms - KNN, Logistic regression, Decision Tree on a specific database from kaggle.com